looSeeCan/surface_pro3/README.md

  <!-- ok everything checks out from here.
 I created a playbook that updates and upgrades all device.

- TODO:Moving forward with this I need to make sure dns and dhcp is correct for these devices
+ Todd: -complete- Moving forward with this I need to make sure dns and dhcp is correct for these devices
   -->